 Lemon Law for the Consumer

-Connecticut was the first state to put a “Lemon Law” in place to help owners of defective new vehicles.
-Since it began more than twenty-five years ago, the Lemon Law program has returned more than $60 million in refunds and replacement vehicles to Connecticut consumers.
+Connecticut was the first state to put a “Lemon Law” in place to help owners of defective vehicles at or under 2 years old or with a mileage of 24,000 or less.
+The Lemon Law program has returned more than $60 million in refunds and replacement vehicles to Connecticut consumers.

 The “Lemon Law” is a nickname for Connecticut General Statute Chapter 743b, “Automobile Warranties.”
 The law put into place an informal arbitration process to resolve disputes between passenger vehicle owners and manufacturers.

 The Lemon Law covers vehicles that are registered as “passenger,” “combination” or “motorcycle” that are bought or leased new in Connecticut.